After-Repair Value (ARV): Meaning And Use

-Not only will this give you a better idea of where you stand before any work is done, but lenders will likely require it depending on how you’re financing your repairs or renovations.
+Not only will this give you a better idea of where you stand before any work is done, but lenders will likely require it depending on how you’re financing your repairs or renovation costs.

-Comparables are key in making the appraisal process objective.
+Comparable properties are key in making the appraisal process objective.
 A comparable property (comp) is defined as a recent sale of a property that’s similar to your own home within your area.
-For example, if you had a three-bedroom ranch, they would compare it to recent sales of other three-bedroom ranches.
+For example, if you have a three-bedroom ranch, you’d compare it to recent sales of other three-bedroom ranches.

-When we talk about your area, it’s generally meant within a mile or 2 of your residence.
+When discussing your area, you’ll generally consider properties within a mile or two of your residence.
 There can be exceptions if you live in a rural area with fewer residents.

 If you’re not at a stage where you’re ready to get an appraisal and want to self-calculate an ARV, another way to get access to comps would be to work with a real estate agent.
 They have access to the multiple listing service (MLS), a repository of all available properties in your area.

-Real estate agents can use the data to run a comparative market analysis of homes with similar properties to yours and give you a more realistic valuation.
+Real estate agents can use the data to run a comparative market analysis of homes with similar properties to give you a more realistic valuation.

-If you’re getting a renovation mortgage, your lender is going to require that you have a renovation plan.
-This gives the appraiser a basis to look at those renovations and determine how much value they would add to your home based on the comps in your area that have those features.
+If you’re applying for a renovation mortgage, your lender is going to require that you have a renovation plan.
+This gives the appraiser a basis to look at your plans and determine how much value they would add to your home based on the comps in your area with similar features.

 The other reason your renovation value is important is that your maximum loan amount is tied to the value of your home after the repairs.
 Since this type of loan is considered a secured loan your house acts as collateral and your lender may loan you more than the property will end up being worth.

-On that note, it’s crucial to be realistic about the value you’re going to gain from these renovations.
-As an example, just because it costs $23,000 to do a bathroom renovation doesn’t mean that you’re going to get $23,000 back in value when you refinance or sell the house.
-It’s important to remember that some renovation projects add more value than others.
+On that note, it’s crucial to be realistic about the value you’re going to gain from renovating.
+For example, spending $23,000 on a bathroom renovation doesn’t guarantee an added $23,000 in value when you refinance or sell the house.
+It’s important to remember that some renovation projects increase home value more than others.

 How Do Real Estate Investors Use The 70% Rule?

-The 70% rule is a guideline that some real estate investors use to determine the maximum amount they should be spending to acquire a home they’re looking to renovate.
-The rule works as follows:
+The 70% rule is a guideline that some real estate investors use to determine the maximum amount they should spend to acquire a home they want to renovate.
+The formula for the 70% rule is:

 Let’s run through a quick example to show how this works.
-If you’re looking at a house and you estimate that the value after renovations would be $400,000, you should spend no more than $280,000 on the home.
+If you’re looking at a house and the estimated value after renovations would be $400,000, you shouldn’t spend more than $280,000 on the home.

-The reasoning behind this target is that investors know that no renovation ever goes absolutely as planned.
+The reasoning behind this target is that investors know that no renovation ever goes exactly as planned.
 It’s reasonable to expect some cost overruns.
 This rule helps anticipate unexpected spending and is a good rule of thumb to consider so you can increase your potential profits.

-ARV is a useful tool, but it’s not perfect.
-If you plan to use it to determine whether a renovation is worth it, go for it.
-Just be sure to keep the following points in the back of your mind.
+The ARV is a useful tool, but it’s not perfect.
+If you’re using the ARV to determine whether a renovation is worth it, be sure to keep the following points in the back of your mind.

 Real Estate Market Changes

 Real estate being about location is said so often that it’s considered cliché.
-However, things become cliché by being true nearly all the time.
+However, this is one instance where the cliché is accurate.
 When it comes to real estate, the value of a property is impacted by what’s going on just down the street.
-Demand for ranches is negatively impacted if those who want to buy in your neighborhood, but ranches aren't, the value of a ranch home will be lower.
+For example, if colonial houses are selling well in your neighborhood, but ranches aren't, the value of a ranch home will be lower.

 Value Changes During Renovation Process

-When you get a renovation loan, one thing that’s important to realize is that the value may change in the middle of the renovation process.
-The reasoning for this is that renovations can take a long time.
+When you get a renovation loan, it’s important to realize that the ARV may change in the middle of the renovation process.
+Especially if the renovation can take a long time.
 The market today may look a lot different from the market 6 months or a year from now.

 The Appraiser’s Opinion

-Your favorite feature of your renovation plan may be your spa bathtub, but if that’s not a feature that a lot of people are demanding, it may not do as much for the value of your home as you might believe.
+Your favorite feature of your renovation plan may be your spa bathtub, but if that’s not a feature that a lot of people are demanding, it may not increase the value of your home.

-In cases where there is a mismatch between what homeowners or investors value in a home and what the appraiser is seeing based on the market data, you could end up with a lower than anticipated ARV.
+In cases where there is a mismatch between what homeowners or investors value in a home and what the appraiser estimates based on the market data, you could end up with a lower than anticipated ARV.

-There’s not really anything you can do about it, but you just need to be aware of the fact that an appraisal is going to be a cold, hard look at market facts.
+Anticipating market trends is extremely difficult, so you’ll need to be aware that an appraisal is going to be a cold, hard look at market facts.